pulumi/docs/pulumi-hugo/themes/default/content/blog/peace-of-mind-with-cloud-secret-providers/index.md

     - security
 ---

 The secrets in your infrastructure are a vital part of your security model, and provisioning infrastructure is an inherently privileged process.
-[Previously](https://www.pulumi.com/blog/managing-secrets-with-pulumi/) we introduced client-side secret encryption and started encrypting secret configuration values inside the Pulumi state so that users could be confident their passwords, tokens and other secret values were viewable only by them while managing their infrastructure.
+[Previously](https://www.pulumi.com/blog/managing-secrets-with-pulumi/) we introduced secret encryption and started encrypting secret configuration values inside the Pulumi state so that users could be confident their passwords, tokens and other secret values were viewable only by them while managing their infrastructure.
-Our first iteration of the client-side encryption used a passphrase for encrypting the secret, however, remembering that passphrase and sharing it securely with team members is less than ideal.
+Our first iteration of the encryption used either a passphrase for encrypting the secret or encryption via the Pulumi service backend.
+However, these options didn't meet the needs of our users who needed more control over their data.
 That's why we also added support for "Cloud Secret Providers", giving users full confidence that their sensitive values are for their eyes only.

 <!--more-->

-Pulumi supports encryption via [AWS KMS](https://aws.amazon.com/kms/), [Azure KeyVault](https://azure.microsoft.com/en-us/services/key-vault/), [Google Cloud KMS](https://cloud.google.com/kms) and [Hashicorp Vault](https://www.vaultproject.io/).
+Pulumi supports encryption via the [Pulumi service](https://www.pulumi.com/docs/intro/concepts/config/#configuring-secrets-encryption), [AWS KMS](https://aws.amazon.com/kms/), [Azure KeyVault](https://azure.microsoft.com/en-us/services/key-vault/), [Google Cloud KMS](https://cloud.google.com/kms) and [Hashicorp Vault](https://www.vaultproject.io/).
 This post shows you _one_ example of using a cloud secret provider in a Pulumi stack using AWS KMS.

 ## Create a KMS Key